 Mycare's guide to setting a fair and equitable rate for your independent support worker.

 It’s important to remember that we all struggle with discussions about pay.
 How much should I offer?
-How much should a support worker ask for?
+How much should an independent support worker ask for?
 What are other people paying?
 What is a fair rate?
 And when it comes to this type of work, the answers are not always straightforward.

 Here are our top tips